 Check the directory for the rules in your area and for the phone number to call for a reservation.

 This paratransit service is required by the federal Americans with Disabilities Act and is provided for customers whose disability or health condition prevents them from using CTA and/or Pace fixed route services for some or all of their travel.
-Only persons who are certified by the Regional Transportation are eligible to ride ADA Paratransit.
+Only persons who are certified by the Regional Transportation Authority are eligible to ride ADA Paratransit.
 Trips are only provided at the same times and within the same geographic areas as fixed route.
 Pace operates this service across the entire six-county region, including Chicago.

 Check the directory for the phone number to call for a reservation in your area.
 For further information, please see Pace’s ADA paratransit service guidelines.
 Pace’s ADA paratransit service guidelines.